lheric/libgitlmvc/README.md

 There are basically 4 parts in this framework:
 * View: The user interface
 * Front Controller(FC): Deal with all the request from View
 * Commands: According to different request, FC call different commands.
-One command realize a specific function.
+One command implements one specific function.
 * Model: Store the state of the appliction, should only be changed by commands.

 There are some differences with the traditional MVC.